Hellmett/HDRoad/README.md

-# RoadVision: Using Hybrid Attention and Directional Prior for Road Segmentation in Remote Sensing
+# HDRoad: Using Hybrid Attention and Directional Prior for Road Segmentation in Remote Sensing

-This repository contains the code, training weights, and datasets for the paper "RoadVision: Using Hybrid Attention and Directional Prior for Road Segmentation in Remote Sensing."
+This repository contains the code, training weights, and datasets for the paper "HDRoad: Using Hybrid Attention and Directional Prior for Road Segmentation in Remote Sensing."

 ## Table of Contents